HazelAbraham/HazelAbraham/README.md

  * 🎓 I pursued my Bachelors in Mechanical Engineering and graduated in 2021.👀
  * 🎓 Currently pursuing PGP in Data Science and Engineering from Great Learning.
- * 👨‍💻 I enjoy contributing to Open Source Projects and am really enthusiastic about learning new technology.
-From October 2021 I was learning the Data Analytics and  entered into a vast world where I get dusty with data.
-* 📚 Areas of Interest: Python, Data Cleaning/Cleansing, Data Visualization, Data Analysis, SQL, Tableau.
+* 📚 Areas of Interest: Python, Data Cleaning/Cleansing, Data Visualization, Data Analysis, SQL.
- * 💞️ I’m looking to collaborate on a project based on Data Analytics ,ML&Python.
+ * 💞️ I’m looking to collaborate on a project based on Data Analytics.
 * Outside the world of tech too, I love gardening wand watching Formula F1 races  .